okhanokbay/ExpyTableView/README.md

 To run the example project, just download the project and open the xcworkspace file in Example folder.

+## TODO
+- Add a variable that allows collapsing the recently expanded cell, when any other cell is expanded
+- Add a variable that allows scrolling to recent expanded cell rect to sohw it completely
+- Add a variable that allows clicking on any cell in section to expand or collapse the whole section
+- Add expandAll and collapseAll methods and functionality

+All contributions about these issues or other things are really appreciated.

 ## License

 ExpyTableView is available under the MIT license.
 See the LICENSE file for more info.